TheGameMecha/5e-discord-bot/README.md

 - Create a plain text file called token.tkn
 - Put your token from the Discord App in there, and save
 - Open cmd.exe
-- enter `luvit 5e-bot.lua`
+- run `luvit 5e-bot.lua`

 ## Commands
-- `!xp` show the 5e XP Table
+- `&xp` - displays the XP Table
-- `!roll xdy` where x is the number of dice and y is the size of the dice.
-For example, '!roll 2d6' would roll 2 six sided dice
+- `&roll #d#` - replace # with a number.
+Rolls a number of dice of any given size.
+- `&rollstats` - roll 4d6, 6 times.
+Drops the lowest die roll per 4d6
-- `!bot` show bot info
+- `&bot` - bot version info
+- `&help` - display this message